shivaylamba/developer.adobe.com/docs/TESTING-CI-CD.md

 # Testing Strategy

-This document aims to detail how testing and continuous integration + deployment works for this project.
+This document aims to detail how testing and continuous integration (CI) + deployment (CD) works for this project.
 Parts of it may be aspirational, and when possible, this is called out and an issue is linked.